traveling the world, helping horses, dogs & peeps, oh my!

 I created 16 HANDS LLC with the intention of offering a holistic approach to pain-free performance for the horse.
 Each of the non-invasive techniques I use in my sessions identify imbalances or restrictions that can affect mobility, comfort, attitude, training, and ultimately performance.
-Equine bodywork positively impacts the overall health and performance of your horse by supporting the horse's own internal systems.
+Equine bodywork positively impacts the overall health and performance of your horse by supporting the horse's own internal healing systems.

 CRANIAL SACRAL OSTEOPATHY specifically targets the brain, spinal cord and cerebospinal fluid.
 If you have a head-shaker, weaver, cribber, or a horse that has had ANY head trauma (trailering, flipping, falling) your horse can benefit from this therapy.

 MYOFASCIAL RELEASE is a gentle sustained pressure into the connective tissue restrictions that cause pain and restrict movement.
 Targets the flow within the fascia enabling it to return to normal functioning.

 EQUI-TAPING increases oxygen supply and circulation, reduces inflammation, fatigue and recovery time, and supports joints, tendons and ligaments, encouraging full range of motion.

 MASTERSON METHOD™ is an interactive method in which you learn to recognize and use the responses of the horse to your touch to find and release tension.